aurorapar/plantpi/fuzzy_system.md

 ## Rule set

-IF Temperature is High OR Humidity is High -> Fan is High IF Humidity is Low OR Temperature is Low -> Fan is Low IF Water is Low -> Pump is High
+IF Temperature is High OR Humidity is High -> Fan is

+IF Humidity is Low OR Temperature is Low -> Fan is Low

+IF Water is Low -> Pump is High

 IF Water is High -> Pump is Low